arshadalisoomro/cca_lunches/README.md

 **[Google+](https://plus.google.com/104110071861201951660)** and have a look on the official support blog **[Dev Metal](http://www.dev-metal.com)**.
 Ask questions in the **[Official Support Forum](http://support-forum.php-login.net/)**.

+*Welcome to the NEW 2.0 version of the php-login!
+All 4 scripts have their own repos now and "php-login" is the new home of the former 4-full-mvc-framework version.
+Thanks for your support, 900+ stars and 380+ forks, simply WOW!*

 ### MVC Framework Version 2.0-beta (this one here)
 * built with the official PHP password hashing functions, fitting the most modern password hashing/salting web standards